-a) Assessing, evaluating, and reporting on students' progress b) Providing a safe, welcoming, and motivating environment for learning c) Working closely and in parallel with other professionals d) Planning whole class, group, and individual instructions and delivering them e) Incorporating any needed modifications and accommodations to maximize their students' achievement f) Taking part in the development of the Individual Education Plan and its progress reviewg) Implementing goals set in the Individual Education Plan h) Managing information about students and communicating this information to parents and other relevant personnel i) Supervising and coordinating work with the LSAs j) Promoting student interactions with their peers
+- a) Assessing, evaluating, and reporting on students' progress - b) Providing a safe, welcoming, and motivating environment for learning - c) Working closely and in parallel with other professionals

+- d) Planning whole class, group, and individual instructions and delivering them - e) Incorporating any needed modifications and accommodations to maximize their students' achievement - f) Taking part in the development of the Individual Education Plan and its progress review - g) Implementing goals set in the Individual Education Plan - h) Managing information about students and communicating this information to parents and other relevant personnel - i) Supervising and coordinating work with the LSAs - j) Promoting student interactions with their peers the students' educational program.
+LSAs also work in close collaboration with the Support Teachers, making the bridge between the students and the classroom environment.

-7.11 Learning Support Assistant
+7.9 Learning Support Assistant

 Learning Support Assistants (LSAs) work in collaboration with classroom teachers so that students are successfully included in the classroom environment alongside their peers.
-It is important to note that ultimately the classroom teacher is responsible and accountable for the impact and outcomes of the students' educational program.
-LSAs also work in close collaboration with the Support Teachers, making the bridge between the students and the classroom environment.
+It is important to note that ultimately the classroom teacher is responsible and accountable for the impact and outcomes of